lochad/term-project/README.md

 3. navigate to the build folder by running cd build
 4. now run cmake ..
 5. run make && ./run_app to run the demo.
+6. choose which option you would like by typing 1 or 2
+7. if you chose one:
+    1. the program will return all the ghost towns in the tree
+8. if you chose two:
-6. add your x coordinate and press enter
+    1. add your x coordinate and press enter
-7. add your y coordinate and press enter
+    2. add your y coordinate and press enter
-8. the program will return the closest ghost town to you.
+    3. the program will return the closest ghost town to you.

 # Challenges and stretch goals
 I have never made a c++ project before, so that took a lot longer than I wanted it to.
 I did learn lots of valuable lessons like what cmake files actually are and what they look at.
 Having previous homeworks was extremely useful for this.
 I kept a lot of it the same as the homework, but getting it to work took a while because I had to dissect where the files were being referenced in the cmake files.